Lexicon Gaming Convention: LexiCon 2021

 Due to the COVID-19 pandemic, Lexicon 2020 was postponed.
 LexiCon 2021 will be held July 3- August 1, 2021 at the Clarion Conference Center and Hotel.
 The Clarion Conference Center expanded its Conference Space by 50% in 2019.
 It recently added a new hallway to help people move to the new space, without entering the pool area.
-They finished the remodel of this space, which used to be a gym, and it is much nicer then it had been before the remodel.
+They finished the remodel of this space, which used to be a gym.
 This will allow LexiCon to expand their board gaming and RPG area significantly, by moving the RPG area into the newly expanded area.
-This area was significantly remolded to reduce sound and humidity, this space new space is approximately 7,000 + square feet and can fit 15 or more round 6 foot tables and leave plenty of room for vending spaces around the outside walls.
+This area was significantly remodeled to reduce sound and humidity, this space new space is approximately 7,000 + square feet and can fit 15 or more round 6 foot tables and leave plenty of room for vending spaces around the outside walls.
 Their "Ginormous Library" of over 2100 games will be available to play, along with various tournaments, learn-to-pays, RPGS, vendors, cosplay contests, Artemis Spaceship Bridge Simulator, parties, and other events.